 Fort HealthCare and its Foundation, in partnerships with the Fort Atkinson Community Foundation, Jefferson County Human Services, and Jefferson, Fort Atkinson, and Whitewater School Districts, recognized a need to collaborate and help high school-aged youth in the community be able to receive behavioral health counseling services starting in the school setting.
 The program can help students with various behavioral health challenges, with the intention of helping students establish a continuum of care beyond their graduation date.

 Working as a team, an Integrated Behavioral Health Provider (IBHP) and your Primary Care Provider (PCP) consider the physical, behavioral, social and emotional aspects of your health and help you determine a course of action that will work best for you.

-The new program will provide more immediate, solution-focused strategies to address behavioral health needs, offer continued access to psychiatric services and improved communication and coordination of care between primary care clinicians, mental healthcare providers and agencies.
+This program will provide more immediate, solution-focused strategies to address behavioral health needs, offer continued access to psychiatric services and improved communication and coordination of care between primary care clinicians, mental healthcare providers and agencies.
 Most important, we believe this program offers improved overall health for our patients by delivering preventive and acute behavioral health care in the most effective manner.

-Our board certified psychiatrists provide assessment, evaluation and treatment for individuals with a variety of mental health needs.
+Our board certified psychiatrist provides assessment, evaluation and treatment for individuals with a variety of mental health needs.
 Psychiatrists are medical physicians who specialize in the diagnosis, treatment and prevention of mental illnesses including substance abuse and addiction.
 They are uniquely qualified to assess both the mental and physical aspects of psychological conditions.
-Because they are medical doctors they may also determine if there is a need for medication to restore imbalances in body chemistry that are often contribute to your mental health and well-being.
+Because they are medical doctors they may also determine if there is a need for medication to restore imbalances in body chemistry that often contribute to your mental health and well-being.

 Created by the Dodge Jefferson Healthier Community Partnership and the City of Watertown Department of Public Health